Weak Decoupling Duality and Quantum Identification: Weak decoupling duality

 The duality is a straightforward consequence of two basic results in quantum information theory.
 The first is that the ability to transmit classical data in two conjugate bases is equivalent to the ability to transmit entanglement.
 That observation is the basis for the stabilizer approach to quantum error correcting codes~\cite{gottesman.stabilizer}.
 Here we will use a clean approximate formulation due to Renes~\cite{Renes10}.
 The second result is the continuity of the Stinespring dilation of a quantum channel, established by Kretschmann \emph{et al.}~\cite{KretschmannWerner}.
 Here we only need a corollary, which can be interpreted as a bound on the information-disturbance trade-off.
 The theorem is stated in terms of the following norms: \begin{definition} For a linear superoperator $\G : \cS(A) \rar \cS(B)$, let

-where $X$ is an operator on $\CC^k \ox A$.
-Define $\| \G \|_\diamond = \sup_k \| \G \|_\diamond^{(k)}$, the \emph{completely bounded trace norm}~\cite{Paulsen:CB} (also known as \emph{diamond norm}~\cite{Kitaev}). \end{definition} Note that the convexity of the trace norm implies that the supremum is achieved on a rank-one operator (if $\G$ is Hermitian-preserving, in fact on a pure quantum state).
+where maximization is over operators $X$ on $\CC^k \ox A$.
+Define $\| \G \|_\diamond = \sup_k \| \G \|_\diamond^{(k)}$, the \emph{completely bounded trace norm}~\cite{Paulsen:CB} (also known as \emph{diamond norm}~\cite{Kitaev}). \end{definition} Note that the convexity of the trace norm implies that the supremum is achieved on a rank-one operator (if $\G$ is Hermitian-preserving, then on a pure quantum state).
 Since any operator on $A$ can be ``purified'' by a system of dimension $|A|$, it follows that the supremum is achieved when $k = |A|$.